© Eric R. Pianka

 Methanogenic bacteria survive today in anaerobic zones deep in Earth's crust and in the ocean depths.
 Vast amounts of methane are locked up inside ice-like frozen clathrates in permafrost and the ocean depths.
 When these clathrates are brought to the surface, methane gas is released.
 The sudden release of large amounts of gaseous methane from long frozen methane clathrates has sometimes been implicated in the major extinction event at the Permian-Triassic boundary 250 mya (NASA's Gavin Schmidt on Methane and rapid climate change).
 As many as 96% of all marine species and 70% of terrestrial vertebrates died out then.
 More than half of the then extant insect families also perished.
 Coupled with massive volcanic events, sudden release of large amounts of methane into the atmosphere caused drastic climatic changes, anoxia, increasing aridity, and changes in ocean current circulation patterns.
 Fungi are thought to have flourished during this period, probably because they consumed much of the dead organic matter.

 Notice also that the last thermal spike has been prolonged a lot longer than the three earlier ones.
 Earth should have gone into a colder glacial state but has stayed warm for roughly the last 10,000 years ("the Long Summer").
-This extended warm period corresponds to the invention of agriculture and the resulting surge in human population and it is almost certainly due to human activities, especially deforestation and burning of fossil fuels (see also this link).
+This extended warm period corresponds to the invention of agriculture and the resulting surge in human population and it is almost certainly due to human activities, especially deforestation and burning of fossil fuels.
 Notice also the very recent, exceedingly steep, spike in methane production!
+Methane concentrations in Earth's atmosphere are rising rapidly and the situation has recently become quite dire, especially in the northern hemisphere where burgeoning human populations are burning massive amounts of fossil fuels.

 Sea levels have risen almost a foot during the last century.
 Some experts think that eventually all Earth's glaciers will melt and that sea levels will be substantially higher, inundating all major coastal cities.
 One very large Antarctic glacier, currently on land, is melting and as its melt water lubricates its underside, it is sliding towards the sea at an accelerating rate, currently about 3.5 km per year, hardly a glacial slow speed.
 Remember "the tip of the iceberg" (90% is underwater)?
 When that huge glacier finally plunges into the ocean, sea levels will rise almost instantly all around the world, inundating low-lying coastal areas.
 Talk about a tipping point!